Keyclic/keyclic-sdk/docs/BusinessActivityApi.md

   'acceptLanguage': "fr-FR", // String |
   'xKeyclicAppVersion': "xKeyclicAppVersion_example", // String |
   'geoCoordinates': "geoCoordinates_example", // String |
+  'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
   'page': 1, // Number | Page of the overview.
   'limit': 10, // Number | Page of the overview.
   'order': "desc", // String |